spkelle2/simple_mip_solver/test_simple_mip_solver/README.md

 `python run -m unittest discover test_simple_mip_solver`.
 Ensure all tests pass before continuing.
 * Run [coverage](https://coverage.readthedocs.io/en/coverage-5.5/), generate the
 html report, and confirm you cover all your code additions with tests.
+Specifically, this means the following:
+  * Run `coverage run -m unittest discover test_simple_mip_solver` from this project's root directory to run all the unit tests and coverage's analysis
+  * Run `coverage html` to convert coverage's analysis to html
+  * Rpen the `htmlcov` folder in the project's root directory and open the `index.html` file.
+Check that there are no red highlights over code you added.
+If there is, add unit tests for those portions and repeat the above process.
 * Upon completing all the above, feel free to open a pull request with the `dev` branch.
 The repository owner will review and merge.